-Of course, Simple Mobile works with Straight Talk and NET10, TracFone, Safelink, Total Wireless, Page Plus, among other carriers.
-However, the compatibility comes around since they are all brands of TracFone Wireless inc. Simple Mobile operates exclusively on the T-Mobile network, while, on the other hand, Straight Talk operates on three major national providers hence is more flexible.
+Of course, Simple Mobile works with Straight Talk and NET10, TracFone, Safelink, Total Wireless, and Page Plus, among other carriers.
+However, the compatibility comes around since they are all brands of TracFone Wireless Inc. Simple Mobile operates exclusively on the T-Mobile network, while, on the other hand, Straight Talk operates on three major national providers and hence is more flexible.
 Thus, if your Simple Mobile phone is unlocked, it is compatible with Straight Talk.

 Moreover, most of the latest devices are compatible, but you need to check your phone’s compatibility with the wireless carrier before purchasing.
 Both Simple Mobile and Straight Talk get powered by T-Mobile, but their coverage varies depending on your location.
 It’s advisable to check their availability in your location using the coverage checker from each carrier’s website.

 Similarly, Simple Mobile and Straight Talk provide prepaid plans without a contract, and you can bring your own device and maintain your phone number.
 Thus, you don’t only benefit from saving on a device.
 Still, you can enjoy some excellent service on a cheaper plan plus get the best deals on cell phones right now.
 Among all the TracFone brands, Straight Talk and Simple Mobile target medium to heavy data customers on tighter budgets.

 Straight Talk is an affiliate of TracFone and is a simple, affordable option for data-hungry consumers on a budget.
 However, Walmart has partnered with Straight Talk to retail its product and services in-store exclusively.

 Thus, you won’t find Straight Talk products elsewhere, in-store.
 On the other hand, you can purchase Straight Talk phones and service plans online and through the phone.

 - Great coverage on all major cell networks